 Melissa’s story actually begins when she was a teenager going on missions trips.
 She describes always having a passion for the poor, the helpless, and especially women and children.
 At 18, she came home from a trip to India wanting to help them, but had no idea what that might look like in the future.

 When Grace and Lace took off, her long-simmering desire came to fruition.
 With proceeds from sales in 2013, Grace and Lace partnered with Angel House to build orphanages in the Andhra Pradesh region of India.
 This past summer, they fully funded the construction of two orphanages, taking a hundred homeless children off the street.

 When Melissa visited the orphanages, she discovered that many of the girls had the same name, Vesya Beti.
 Her heart broke when she learned that this “popular” name means “daughter of a prostitute.”
 The girls had literally been named outcasts by their birth circumstances, forever rejected because of their origin.
 So Melissa and Rick prayerfully gave every girl a new name and celebrated each new identity and now hope-filled future.
 It was symbolic of what God does for each and every believer—adopting and renaming each of us as a new creation, a child of the King (2 Corinthians 5:17).

 One Boot Sock At A Time

-God has given Melissa a platform that is more about people then socks, clothes, or fashion, and she knows it.
+God has given Melissa a platform that is more about people than socks, clothes or fashion, and she knows it.
 The mission of Melissa’s heart is to change the world, and if things continue, that will be far more impactful then they ever dreamed possible.
-With over 100,000 products sold, Grace and Lace has been featured in numerous top women’s magazines, shows, and news media; interviews are requested regularly.
+With over 100,000 products sold, Grace and Lace has been featured in numerous top women’s magazines, shows and news media; interviews are requested regularly.